grz0zrg/fsynth/documentation/mk/docs/tutorials/videos_import.md

 ## Note

 - VFlip input settings does not work with videos
+- Video play position is accessible within the Fragment shader as `fvidN` where `N` is the input ID.
-- Imported videos are not saved, the reason is that videos can be quite large and this may become an issue, this may change in the future with a global option.
+- Imported videos are not saved, instead videos input will be seen as a broken input upon session reload which act as a dummy input until you replace it, videos are not saved because they can be quite large and this may introduce issues on usability.